butfirstchai.com

 Can we freeze biscoff cookie truffles?

 Yes, they can be frozen for up to three months.
 Freeze them in a single layer on a lined sheet until frozen, and then transfer them to a freezer-safe container.
-This method will prevent the truffles from sticking to each other and also easy to take out as much as you need.
+This method will prevent the truffles from sticking to each other and will also make it easy to take out as much as you need.
 Thaw in the fridge and serve only close to serving time.

 Related Recipes